Skip to content

 $resolutionNote = bpm\createdEntity\attribute('USER_TASK_ELEMENT_ID', 'resolutionNote');

-The element ID can be obtained from the user task's detail view.
+The element ID can be obtained from the User Task's detail view.

-Created User Task can be canceled by a process.
+A created User Task can be canceled by a process.
 There are two ways:

-You can store some variables and use them further within the process.
-All set variables ($variableName
+You can store some variables and use them further in the process.
+All variables you defined in the script will be automatically stored.

 $myVar1 = 'test';